-You may be required to comply with this code if you conduct a business that involves working in confined spaces or have a duty to manage the risks of working in confined spaces.
+You may need to comply with this code if you conduct a business that involves working in confined spaces or have a duty to manage the risks of working in confined spaces.
 You may achieve compliance with your legislative requirements through another method if it provides an equivalent or higher standard of work health and safety than the code.

 A confined space means an enclosed or partially enclosed space that is: